 The course can be followed by two different study routes.

-- Postgraduate Certificate in Healthcare Chaplaincy: for those who want to pursue the course towards professional healthcare chaplaincy.
+The Postgraduate Certificate in Healthcare Chaplaincy is for those who want to pursue the course towards professional healthcare chaplaincy.
 This course is professionally accredited by United Kingdom Board for HealthCare Chaplaincy (UKBHC).
 Applicants who are considering entering healthcare chaplaincy will also have to satisfy the eligibility criteria for registration with the UK Board of Healthcare Chaplaincy.
 The London South Bank University has no influence in this decision.

-- Postgraduate Certificate in Spiritual Care in Health: is offered to those who will like to acquire an intellectual understanding of spiritual care in health within a multicultural and multifaith/belief setting.
+The Postgraduate Certificate in Spiritual Care in Health is offered to those who will like to acquire an intellectual understanding of spiritual care in health within a multicultural and multifaith/belief setting.
 This route will not require you to take the professional practice component and does not require UKBHC accreditation.

 Students on the ppstgraduate chaplaincy education course.By the end of the course, you will be able to: